 During fall and spring semesters, students may withdraw from full semester courses through the second week of class with no recorded grade.
-For information about withdrawal dates and policies after the second week of class, and for short-term or summer courses, students should check the registration information guide for the appropriate semester: https://www.washburn.edu/academics/course-schedule/index.html.
+For information about withdrawal dates and policies after the second week of class, and for short-term or summer courses, students should check the academic calendar posted on the University website.
+Students may independently withdraw from courses through their MyWashburn account or contact the Student One Stop for assistance.
+All students considering withdrawing are strongly encouraged to consult with their academic advisor prior to doing so.